rewpparo/Cypher-System-Reference/README.md

 - Translations should NOT include any translation from a local publisher.
 Reusing common game terms found in the weblate glossary is fine, but all translations should be your own.

 - To contribute to the formating of the CSRD, clone the repository, work off the branch of the CSRD version used, and make a pull request.

 - To contribute to translations, [apply for translating](https://hosted.weblate.org/engage/cypher-system-reference/).
-Find a weblate tutorial in your language [here](https://docs.weblate.org/en/latest/user/translating.html)
+- Find a weblate tutorial in your language [here](https://docs.weblate.org/en/latest/user/translating.html)
+- To get started, take a look at types, descriptors and foci, translating them and their abilities.
+Then maybe take a look a sentence or two from the large rules files ?
+- To start a new language, talk to me first.
+Expect to start with the glossary of game terms to make work easier

 # Formatting reference